-Convicted of: Three counts of First Degree Murder
+Convicted of: Three Counts of First Degree Murder

 Sentence: Life without Parole

-Years Served: 19 Years
+Years Served: 29 Years

-Cost of Wrongful Incarceration: $855,000 and counting
+Cost of Wrongful Incarceration*: $2,111,278

-At Parks’s trial, fire investigators testified the fire was caused by human origin, rather than by an electrical source.
+At Joann’s trial, fire investigators testified the fire was caused by human origin, rather than by an electrical source.
 One investigator testified he believed there had actually been two fires, one starting in the living room, and another starting in the children’s bedroom.
 The presence of two points of origin pointed conclusively to a case of arson; had the fire started accidentally, there would have been only one point of origin.
 Additionally, one of the children had been found in the closet, and investigators believed the closet door was shut and blocked by a laundry hamper.
-Parks was convicted of first-degree murder and sentenced to life without the possibility of parole.
+Joann was convicted of first-degree murder and sentenced to life without the possibility of parole.